About This Site

 Supporting Transparency, Community Health, and Mindful Dining

-This site brings together publicly available restaurant and food facility inspection reports from across the Commonwealth of Pennsylvania, excluding the following counties (which we hope to add soon):
+This site brings together publicly available restaurant and food facility inspection reports from across the Commonwealth of Pennsylvania in a standardized format.

 In Pennsylvania, multiple jurisdictions are responsible for inspecting restaurants and food facilities.
 Our goal is to make these public records easier to access in one place and to present inspections in a consistent format so families and community members can stay informed.